Esri/calcite-maps/README.md

 1. Install npm modules: `$ npm install`
 2. Install bower components: `$ bower install`

+Again, if you run into errors during, Mac Users my want to try using `sudo`.

+When the installs complete run `$ gulp serve` to start the application.
+It will automatically open your browser and take you to http://localhost:9000.

 ### Git Remote
 You should also add `Esri/calcite-bootstrap` as a remote at this point.
 We generally call this remote branch 'upstream':